2i2c-org/team-compass/finance/strategy.md

 ## Optimal runway

 Best-practices in the start-up ecosystem recommends a runway between 16-24 months.
-However **we're comfortable with a shorter runway**.
-This is because we expect our runway to be flatter over time, and because we do not have the same "boom and bust with investment cycles" that start-ups have. because we expect our burn rate to be relatively stable.
+The [Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/) recommend 12 months of operating costs on-hand.

+Our goal is to **keep our runway around 12 months, but to keep it roughly flat over time**.
 Here are the bounds for our optimal burn rate:

 - **24 months**: 🚨Alarm bells!
 We are spending too little, we should hire or pay others for work.
 - **18 months**: Focus on growing capacity.
 We can hire somebody without being too worried about finances.